-The village of Cavtat itself is a small fishing village located south of Dubrovnik and is a popular destination with tourists.
-Below is a brief history of the area.
+The village of Cavtat itself is a small fishing village located 15 kilometres (9 miles) south of Dubrovnik and is a popular destination with tourists.

 Location: Cavtat, Croatia